 The problem is clearly large and growing.
 What does the Bible teach about human trafficking?
 This question cannot adequately be answered without a clear understanding of God’s value of human life.
-The Bible records that when God created humans, He created them in His image (Genesis 1:26).
-Every life is of infinite value and God loves all individuals.
+The Bible records that, when God created humans, He created them in His image (Genesis 1:26).
+Every life is of great value, and God loves all individuals.

 As a result, God teaches love for our neighbor (Matthew 19:19) as well as love for those in need (Luke 10:25-37).
 Jesus was the one who taught the Golden Rule: “So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets” (Matthew 7:12).
 Further, Proverbs 31:8-9 teaches us to “Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.”
 These principles certainly all apply to those hurt through the illegal practice of human trafficking.

 How can people today practice these biblical principles of helping those in the bondage of slavery?
 First, we must pray for those in bondage.
 As James 5:16 notes, “The prayer of a righteous person is powerful and effective.”
 Human trafficking is a clear need that requires God’s power for any adequate change to occur in the problem of human trafficking.

 Second, we must speak out on behalf of those in need (Proverbs 31:8-9).
 Those in our schools, businesses, churches, and community often are unaware of the problem of human trafficking and how to help.
 Perhaps God is calling you to be one of the people who would speak out and help provide justice to those without a voice in this area.